preethampaul/gdrive2/docs/index.rst

-In addition to this, the package also provides commands that can be called from a terminal, like ``cd``, ``ls``, ``pull`` or ``push``, to quickly view, modify, download or upload files from or to Google drive using a python code or just the command line.
+In addition to this, the package also provides commands that can be called from a terminal, like ``cd``, ``ls``, ``pull`` or ``push``, to quickly view, modify, download or upload files from or to Google drive using a python code or just the command line. pyDrive package is used to build this.

 Getting Started
 ***********************